Trump Floating Terrorist Label For Mexican Cartels Brings Fears Of Drone Strikes

 "There's a real concern that something like this is a prelude to stronger action, which is military action, which Trump has mentioned at least twice to Mexican presidents," Jacobson told NPR.

-Mexican officials not keen on 'terrorist' designation
+Mexican officials not keen on "terrorist" designation

-Mexican officials are resisting the Trump administration moving ahead with the designation, saying the U.S. should not intervene in the country's violent drug war.
+Mexican officials are resisting the Trump administration's moving ahead with the designation, saying the U.S. should not intervene in the country's violent drug war.

 When asked about Trump's comments, Mexican President Andrés Manuel López Obrador said: "Cooperation, yes.
 Intervention, no."